What Is Primary Ovarian Insufficiency?

 This therapy improves symptoms such as dryness of the vagina, hot flashes, night sweats, sexual dysfunctions and decreases the risk for osteoporosis and cardiovascular diseases (heart attack and hypertension).

 Hormone Replacement Therapy allows women with POI to have a regular period.
-Evidence also shows that it improves pregnancy rates of patients by stimulating ovulation.
+Evidence also shows that it improves the pregnancy rates of patients by stimulating ovulation.

 HRT for POI usually uses a combination of progestin (a type of progesterone) and estrogen.
 It can come in the form of pills, gels, patches, cream, vaginal ring, or an intrauterine device.
 Patients are often advised to undergo Hormone Replacement Therapy until they are 50 years of age, which is the typical age when menopause begins.